ScottLogic/blog/_posts/2023-10-29-testing-LLM-based-applications-strategy-and-challenges.markdown

 ## **Conclusion**

 Thoroughly testing LLM-based applications can result in a lengthy checklist.
 The emergence of Generative AI technology opens up a new space for testers to explore.
-In recent years, specialised toolkits like Azure Prompt Flow and LangSmith have surfaced.
-We agree that using a language model to test another language model-based app is a sensible solution.
-However, because of the non-deterministic nature of the system under test, running test suites multiple times, and looking at the both the average aggregate pass/fail trend over time, and variablity of individual test failures is a better way to evaluate performance.
+This is an area in its infancy, but specialised testing toolkits such as Azure Prompt Flow and LangSmith are starting to emerge.
+Using a language model to test another language model-based app is a sensible solution, and because of the non-deterministic nature of the system under test, running test suites multiple times, and looking at the both the average aggregate pass/fail trend over time, and variablity of individual test failures is a good way to evaluate performance.